bronson/vim-mode-next/README.md

 ### Development

-Unchanged.
-Submit all features and fixes as a pull requests against vim-mode.
+Unchanged!
+Submit all your fixes as a pull requests against vim-mode.
 If they look reasonably complete, they will find their way into vim-mode-next in a few days (if not, [file an issue](https://github.com/bronson/vim-mode-next/issues)).